You may find your tortoise moving back and forth in its tank.

 If your tortoise doesn’t have toys, hides, or climbing spots, it’ll get bored and try to create fun by wandering back and forth to stay busy.

-Unfortunately, this isn’t healthy and won’t keep your tortoise entertained for long.
-It’s a warning sign that it’s bored and may become lethargic, refuse to eat, or start displaying aggression.
+Unfortunately, this isn’t healthy and won’t keep your tortoise entertained for too long.
+It’s a warning sign that it’s bored and may become lethargic, refuse to eat, or display aggression.

 Bored tortoises will brood in the corner of their tank or attempt to climb out of their enclosure frequently.